-This is our easy beef stew casserole with egg noodles.
-It’s comfort food at it’s finest!!
-Packed with tender stew meat, carrots, celery and potatoes, your kids are going to want seconds of this for dinner.
+This is our easy beef stew casserole recipe with egg noodles, stew meat, carrots, celery and potatoes baked in the oven.
+Your kids are going to want seconds of this for dinner.

 A fork holding a bite of easy beef stew casserole with noodles, beef, carrots, celery, and crispy onions.